webpav/codecov-umbrella/apps/worker/README.md

 Before getting into changing the code, try to use the following structure (feel free to suggest changes.Some bits of it are based on our experience)

 - `helpers` - Those are the "low" level pieces of code, that don't depend on database models or any other heavy business logic.
-Those shouldn't depend on anything else on the codebase, preferrably
+Those shouldn't depend on anything else on the codebase, preferably
 - `database` - Those contain database models.
 They can use logic from `helpers` and other models, but nothing else.
 Try to avoid any heavy logic in this code.
 - `services` - Those are heavier pieces of logic, that don't talk to the external world.
 They can use `helpers` and `database` logic, and among themselves.
 But make sure that if a service _bravo_ depends on service _alpha_, then _alpha_ should not depend on any part of _bravo_
 - `tasks` - Those are the parts of the code that talk to the external world: it has the tasks that are triggered by external containers.
 They can depend on `helpers`, `models` and `services`, but NEVER depend on another task (except to schedule them).
 If some code is common to two tasks, try to put it in a `service` or somewhere else.

 You will also notice some usage of the package https://github.com/codecov/shared for various things.
 The logic that is there is used by both here and `codecov/api` codebase.
-So feel free to make changes there, but dont do anything that will break compatibility too hard.
+So feel free to make changes there, but don't do anything that will break compatibility too hard.